-At Millar & Mixon, LLC, we have been representing accident and injury victims throughout Georgia since 1995.
-We can put our legal experience with slip-and-fall cases to work for you.
-Call us today at 404-620-4301 or fill out our online form to receive a free review of your case.
+At The Millar Law Firm we have been representing accident and injury victims throughout Georgia since 1995.
+We can put our legal experience with slip-and-fall and trip and fall claims hard at work for your benefit.
+Call us today at 770-400-0000 or fill out our online form to receive a free review of your case.

 How Do Slips and Falls Occur Among the Elderly?

 The risk of falling increases as a person ages, according to a Colorado State University study on “Preventing Falls in the Elderly.”
 The increased risk is significant.
 In fact, as the National Floor Safety Institute reports, the rate of falls increases with each decade a person is alive.
 Also, the NFSI says, each year a full 30 percent of people ages 65 and older suffer a fall.
 Of those older folks who fall, 10 percent suffer a serious injury.

 Even though women are more susceptible to fall injuries than men, all adults 65 and older are at greater risk of falling than younger people.

 There are many reasons for this increased risk, including:

 - Loss of bone mass